EmilionR/card-battle-pp2/README.md

 Google Fonts - For stylish headings.

-Font Awesome - For icons used throughout the site.

 Google Dev Tools - For debugging and trying out design improvements on the fly.

 GNU Image Manipulation Program - Cropping and scaling images for faster load times.

-Cloud Convert - For compressing images to webp for even faster page loading.

-Favicon.io - I used this to make the page favicon.

 Am I Responsive - For testing how the site looks on different devices.